OpenAiTx/OpenAiTx/projects/erbanku/awesome/README-en.md

 - [KipData/KiteSQL](https://github.com/KipData/KiteSQL) - SQL as a Function for Rust
 - [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
 - [H-M-H/Weylus](https://github.com/H-M-H/Weylus) - Use your tablet as graphic tablet/touch screen on your computer.
-- [YukiCoco/ToMoon](https://github.com/YukiCoco/ToMoon) - Network tool customized based on SteamOS, automatically configures TUN mode to accelerate games and network proxy.
+- [YukiCoco/ToMoon](https://github.com/YukiCoco/ToMoon) - Network tool based on customized SteamOS, automatically configures TUN mode to accelerate games, network proxy.
 - [dani-garcia/vaultwarden](https://github.com/dani-garcia/vaultwarden) - Unofficial Bitwarden compatible server written in Rust, formerly known as bitwarden_rs
 - [rustdesk/rustdesk-server](https://github.com/rustdesk/rustdesk-server) - RustDesk Server Program
 - [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop application designed for self-hosting, as an alternative to TeamViewer.